I tried deploying an AI agent to AgentCore using AgentCore CLI

 --allowed-audience my-api-audience

-For Lambda targets, pass the tool definition in a JSON file (--tool-schema-file):
+For Lambda targets, you pass a tool definition via a JSON file (--tool-schema-file):

 agentcore add gateway-target \